-+ What's wrong with the way the state does its banking now?
++ What's wrong with the way our state currently banks?

 - Our tax dollars are invested in projects and industries that are bad for our state and our planet like the Keystone XL, Dakota Access and Vermont Gas Systems pipelines.

 - A study by the Gund Institute for Environmental Economics determined there are presently 40.8 billion dollars in unmet financing needs in Vermont, mostly in the development of renewable energy infrastructure.

 - The state sends roughly $80 million per year to out of state banks in interest costs and administrative fees.
 This money stays out of state and is not available for use in meeting the needs mentioned above.

 - Some of the institutions that the state contracts with for financial services have engaged in illegal/unethical activities including price fixing, interest rate rigging, mortgage fraud and manipulating foreign exchange rates.

 - In the event that TD Bank fails or gets into serious financial trouble it is possible that Vermont’s deposits in TD Bank will be lost to “bailing-in” the bank.

 + Who would benefit from a Public Bank?

 Vermonters from all walks of life will benefit from a public bank.
 This includes:

 Students -- Who can access low interest education loans from the bank.
 Since Vermont would control it, we could also offer flexible repayment terms for people who go into public service and education, so our young people are not saddled with unreasonable debt.